ntampouratzisSYN/RED-SEA/MPICH-on-COSSIM.md

 ```

 ## 2. Declare the gem5 boot scripts
 Create for each gem5 node a configuration script with the network parameters (lo, IP, netmask) as well as the command for rsh server start up.
+This is an example for node0 (the same configuartions must be declared for the other nodes):

 ```
 ifconfig eth0 hw ether 00:90:00:00:00:00
 ifconfig lo 127.0.0.1                             #Configure the localhost